tritemio/reproducible_papers/README.md

 # Reproducible Papers

-This is a curated list of papers that are computationally reproducible by modern standard.
+This ~~is~~ will become a curated list of papers that are computationally reproducible by modern standard.

 > Please make a PR to add new papers to the list.
+Papers may be cathegorized for topic and technology.

 ## Motivation